kkaleidoskull/kkaleidoskull/README.md

-updated pfp!! :p art by @tommsiii on twitter
+updated pfp!! art by @tommsiii on twitter

 ![](checkers.png)